reyabreu/reyabreu.github.io/ksp/scrapbook.md

 4. In case of landing on a remote celestial body, an additional lander stage _can_ be added in cooperation with the previous stage.

 The lander stage can be designed to have the **Delta-V** requirements for takeoff and landing on the remote celestial body only - using e.g. aerobraking to conserve fuel, in addition to landing gear for stability and touchdown dampening.
 Many vessels use he style of e.g. Apollo separate Lander and Orbiter where upon reaching the body's orbit, they are separated.
 The Orbiter stage remains "parked" at an appropriate circular equatorial orbit and teh lander does the descent.
-Upon return, Rendezvous and Docking maneouvres are executed by the Lander as to reunite crew and any other objects/science/sample items.
+Upon return, Rendezvous and Docking manoeuver are executed by the Lander as to reunite crew and any other objects/science/sample items.
 The reassembled craft makes its return to Kerbin.

 Some celestial bodies with very small **SOI** and low gravities don't even require a lander stage e.g. Minmus and Gilly.
-In the case of Gilly, not even landing gear is ncessary, as the vessel can reorient itself for takeoff using strong enough reaction wheels.
+In the case of Gilly, not even landing gear is necessary, as the vessel can reorient itself for takeoff using strong enough reaction wheels.

-### Vessel Launch (Gravity Turns)
+#### Vessel Launch (Gravity Turns)
 As shown by [Delta-V maps][delta-v-map], the estimated amount of Delta-V required by a vessel to reach a stable circular orbit around Kerbin at an altitude of 80km, stands at around 3400m/s (3431.03 m/s is the Escape Velocity).
 Please note that Kerbin's upper atmosphere ends at 70km, after which it is considered "space" by KSP in this celestial body.
 Other celestial bodies with atmospheres (such as Duna) have different limits.
-Most interplanetary maneuvres are made at orbits around 80, 100 or 120km at the most.
+Most interplanetary maneuvers are made at orbits around 80, 100 or 120km at the most.
 As lower orbits are faster, to take advantage of the Oberth effect, it is advised to launch from the lowest orbit possible for a given vessel's **TWR**(Trust To Weight Ratio).

-To be able to efficently use the vessel's fuel in reaching orbit, a vessel maneouvre called **Gravity Turn** is performed that takes uses the celestial body's rotation to assist additional Delta-V to the launched craft.
+To be able to efficiently use the vessel's fuel in reaching orbit, a vessel manoeuver called **Gravity Turn** is performed that takes uses the celestial body's rotation to assist additional Delta-V to the launched craft.

-In summary, if a craft is launched following the celestial body rotation (East in the case of Kerbin, following the 90º line in the NavBall), the body provides additional mommentum, a slingshot effect that supplies Delta-V to the vessel, thus reducing total fuel consumption.
+In summary, if a craft is launched following the celestial body rotation (East in the case of Kerbin, following the 90º line in the NavBall), the body provides additional momentum, a slingshot effect that supplies Delta-V to the vessel, thus reducing total fuel consumption.
 Most booster designs and launch architectures are thought considering a properly executed Gravity Turn in mind - if ignored, there's a risk the vessel may not even reach orbit as most fuel will be consumed reaching the upper atmosphere.

+![Orbit circularization][orbit-circularization]

 Obviously, we assume a craft with reasonable pitch/yaw/roll control on its lower stages is used and an acceptable degree of navigational stability.
 [Kerbal Engineer Redux][ker-mod] mod is recommended (use [CKAN][ckan-site]), so Orbital Periapsis and
 Periapsis can be quickly consulted at a glance.